Church Street Station: MoJo and Ferg's come and go

 The former Rosie O’ Grady's Good Time Emporium restaurant and entertainment venue was sold in June 2010 for $2.2M to downtown commercial property owners Frank Hamby and Margaret Casscells.
 The new owners planned to transform the 14,335 sqft building into the New Orleans-style MoJo Bar & Grill.

 In 2013 Mark Ferguson bought the property and opened (in 2017) a dining and entertainment venue and bar, Ferg's Depot, as a second location of his popular St. Petersburg sports bar the venue was 15000 sqft with 5000 sqft air-conditioned.
 Four years in the making it consisted of three buildings, the old waiting room for the train station was a 100-person dining room, the St. Petersburg sports bar was emulated in a section called Ferg's Tap House, the third section was an indoor/outdoor oyster bar.
 The restaurant became a nightclub after 10:30 at night, restrooms were in shipping containers that looked like trains and a Tiki bar was open to the street.
 Ferguson began renovations with an ad campaign, "We've been working on the railroad", saying, "It's something we're going to build and have for a long time".
 It was listed for sale in 2017 for $4.7M.
 This venture closed on August 4, 2018.

 Recent developments

 Passenger rail service returned in 2014 when SunRail revamped the station as a commuter rail stop.
 A New Orleans themed event venue, The Orchid Garden, in the Church Street Station complex was renovated for $2M and open in 2014.

 Lincoln Property purchased most of the property of the Church Street Station in November 2017.
 Plans for large scale redevelopment are underway in 2020.

-Today in the immediate vicinity there are a number of restaurants and bars, an event venue, high-rise apartments and condominiums, and a franchise of the gay-themed restaurant Hamburger Mary's.
-The Amway Center across Interstate 4 an entertainment arena, within close walking distance of Church Street Station, opened in 2010.
+Today in the immediate vicinity there are a number of restaurants and bars, an event venue, high-rise apartments and condominiums, and a franchise of the gay-themed restaurant Hamburger Mary's, which closed in 2024.

+The Kia Center across Interstate 4 an entertainment arena, within close walking distance of Church Street Station, opened in 2010.
 The arena is home to the Orlando Magic of the NBA.
 In 2019 a local tour company planned to base their office and open a bar with live entertainment in the station.